 The British Polymer Clay Guild is run by a voluntary committee of people dedicated to the world of polymer clay and its promotion.
-They happily give up their spare time to manage groups, put new members in touch with each other and organise events, newsletters and promote polymer clay as an art medium.
+They happily give up their spare time to manage groups, put new members in touch with each other and organise events,

 Lisa has been a member of the BPCG since 2011 and took on the role of President in November 2018.
 Polymer is her passion and her job and she is very fortunate to have a wonderful teaching studio in Kidderminster for all ages running workshops and several groups as well as the kidderminster branch of the BPCG.

 Cara Jane has been creating with polymer clay since she was a child but it took over her life around 2010.
 She has been teaching polymer clay for the last seven years both in the UK and Europe.
 Cara Jane is the organiser of the popular annual Polymania event held in Bristol where she lives and is the creative ambassador for Kato Polyclay Europe in the UK.

 Lizzi joined BPCG in 2013 after rediscovering her childhood passion for polymer clay by making buttons for her children's handmade clothes.
 She soon ditched the crochet hooks to make her now popular "Peace Pebbles™".
 She lives in South Northamptonshire.